-You can save thousands of pounds by taking on some home improvement jobs yourself, while others are definitely best left to an expert.
-Here are 5 key examples of each.
+You can save thousands of pounds by taking on some home improvement jobs yourself, but others are definitely best left to the professionals.

 Try it yourself

-If it's a straightforward job, and your walls are decent, you can't go too far wrong in doing your own painting.
+If it's a straightforward job, and your walls are decent, you should try painting your walls yourself.
 And you could save yourself a few hundred quid in the process too.

 Make sure you prepare the walls first by filling in any holes or cracks with suitable filler.
 Then, when it's dry, sand it down and cover with primer before applying two coats of your chosen paint (pick up colour sample pots from local hardware stores).

 It might seem daunting but, as long as you enlist a reliable helper, putting up shelves is a manageable task.

 Firstly, use a multi-purpose digitial (or 'stud') detector to ensure the parts of wall you intend to drill are not concealing cables or pipes.

 Hold the shelf on the wall and mark with a pencil where you want to bottom to go, and the brackets.
 Then check with a spirit level to make sure it's straight.

 Drill into the wall and screw brackets into place, using wall plugs if you need to.
 Take the shelf down and drill small 'pilot' holes into the bottom, replace and screw together.

 Whether you've made curtains yourself, or have bought ready-made or made-to-measure, it's easy to put up curtain rails.